-When you first begin to teach any form of rhythm pattern identification activities, say the rhythm syllables for the notes (ta, ti-ti, ti-ti ta or whatever rhythm syllables you use in your classroom).
+When you first begin to teach any form of rhythm pattern identification activities, say the rhythm syllables for the notes (“ta, ti-ti, ti-ti ta” or the rhythm syllables you use in your classroom).
 You want your students to be successful with this new activity.

 As students become more proficient drop out the rhythm syllables and play or sing the pattern on a neutral syllable.

-How to Use Rhythm Clip It Cards as Centers or Small Group Activities
+How to Use Rhythm Clip Cards as Centers or Small Group Activities

 The easiest way to use clip cards as centers or stations is to have students work in pairs.
-One student says one pattern from the card while the other student clips the answer.
+One student says, claps, or plays a pattern from the card while the other student clips the answer.

-When students read the pattern, this adds another level of complexity to the activity.
-Monitor activities to ensure students read the patterns correctly.
-Provide assistance where needed.
+When students read or perform the pattern, this adds another level of complexity to the activity.
+Monitor activities to ensure students perform the patterns correctly.
+Provide assistance when needed.

-UsE Clip It Cards as Observational Pre-Test and Post-Test Activities
+Use Clip Cards as Observational Pre-Test and Post-Test Activities